CrowdStrike/FDR/README.md

 [![Python Lint](https://github.com/CrowdStrike/FDR/actions/workflows/pylint.yml/badge.svg)](https://github.com/CrowdStrike/FDR/actions/workflows/pylint.yml)

 The Falcon Data Replicator replicates log data from your CrowdStrike environment to a stand-alone target.
-This target can be a location on the filesystem, or a cloud storage bucket.
+This target can be a location on the file system, or a cloud storage bucket.
 > Currently AWS is the only cloud provider implemented.
 ## Requirements